Nyong Essien: Nyong Essien and the Establishment of the Eastern Regional House of Chiefs

 My President may I on behalf of my colleagues congratulate you on your elevation to this high office.
 We all remember your own personal contributions to the nationalistic movement.
 I recall when I was a young medical man that I noted you were one of the seven people who went to London to ask for independence for this country ....As has said, you have served in many legislatures.
 Therefore, you are conversant with the ways of Parliament.
-Forunately, you are still young at heart and it is our earnest hope that you will still give this Honourable House many more years of fruitful service.
+Fortunately, you are still young at heart and it is our earnest hope that you will still give this Honourable House many more years of fruitful service.
 May I once again congratulate you and say that I and my colleagues look forward to valuable contributions by this Honourabe House to the progress of this Region.